HELP

 04Compare submitted bids

-Back on the GC side, once bids come in, click Compare Bids on the request detail.
+Back on the GC side, open the request from the project Bids tab.
+Once bids come in, click Compare Bids on the request detail.
 Every submitted bid becomes a column laid out apples-to-apples.

 2. Sub name + bid number.
 Each column starts with who submitted it and their internal bid number for traceability.

 4. TOTAL.
-Big number at the top of each column — Subtotal + Tax broken out underneath.
+Big number at the top of each column, with Subtotal + Tax broken out underneath.

 5. LINE ITEMS.
 Full breakdown for that bid.
 Compare scope across columns line by line.